-There is currently no market through which the Arrangement Warrants may be sold, and such a market may not develop, therefore, holders may not be able to resell the Arrangement Warrants.
-This may affect the pricing of the Arrangement Warrants in the secondary market, the transparency and availability of trading prices and the liquidity of the Arrangement Warrants.
-The Corporation does not intend to apply to list the Arrangement Warrants on the NEO Exchange or any other stock exchange.
+There is currently no market through which the outstanding Arrangement Warrants and the 2024 Warrants (collectively, the "Warrants") may be sold, and such a market may not develop, therefore, holders may not be able to resell the Warrants.
+This may affect the pricing of the Warrants in the secondary market, the transparency and availability of trading prices and the liquidity of the Warrants.
+The Corporation does not intend to apply to list the Warrants on Cboe Canada or any other stock exchange.